 American Depravity

 What happens when the United States vacates its position as the hegemonic power and guarantor of the liberal international order?
 One need look no further than Sudan to glimpse the horror and devastation wrought by the United States’s hasty, ill-advised decision.
 Once regarded as the hegemonic power because of the predominance of Harvard and Hollywood as well as its foreign commitments to spreading liberal, democratic values, the United States is now a fraudulent caricature of its former self.
-As China perpetrates a genocide against the Uyghurs and Russia perpetrates a genocide against the Ukrainian people, the dissolution of the liberal international order reveals what will take its place: war and terror.
+As China perpetrates a genocide against the Uyghurs and Russia perpetrates a genocide against the Ukrainian people, the dissolution of the liberal international order reveals what will take its place: war, genocide, and terror.

 Next